Running Sonata software

 nix develop .#env-with-sim

-This will pull the simulator into your path as sonata-simulator.
-There's a convenience script, scripts/run_sim.sh, for calling the simulator.
-You simply point the script to a built ELF file and it will run the firmware in the simulator.
+This puts the simulator into your path as sonata-simulator.
+To run the simulator you can use this script: scripts/run_sim.sh.
+You point the script to a built ELF file and it will run the firmware in the simulator.
 The ELF file is the build artefact with the same name as the firmware image and no extension.
 Note, the simulator will never terminate, so you will have to Ctrl+C to terminate the simulator.

-UART output can be seen in the uart0.log file, which should appear in the directory the simulator was run from.
-This can be observed using tail -f which will monitor the file and output as soon as something is written to the UART.
+UART output can be seen in the uart0.log file, which should appear in the directory the simulator is run from.
+You can observe the log using tail -f which monitors the file and outputs as soon as something is written to the UART.
 Note with the simulator running in the foreground this will need to be run in another terminal:

 tail -f uart0.log